 Legal Separation Lawyers in Charleston

 In South Carolina, legal separation is not recognized by the courts.
-In other states, this can be used as something off a trial separation in between the finalized divorce, but in South Carolina it doesn’t operate this way.
-Instead, Orders of Separate maintenance and Support are issues.
+In other states, this can be used as something of a trial separation in between the finalized divorce, but in South Carolina, it doesn’t operate this way.
+Instead, Orders of Separate Maintenance and Support are issued.
 These are Orders regarding arrangements for visitation, child custody, alimony, and property division, including marital debts.

 Order of Separate Maintenance and Support are usually a permanent resolution to issues related to children, property, and support although your marriage is not officially ended.
 These Orders allow for all of the issues between you to be resolved without requiring proof of grounds for divorce or a waiting period of one year.

 Either husband or wife can file for an Order of Separate Maintenance and Support as long as the spouses are living apart.

 - Closing joint accounts

 - Which spouse will remain in the family's home

 - Who will be responsible for paying bills during the separation period

 - Transferring titles to personal property (e.g. automobiles and boats)